 Having found her voice through the cheap rhymes and hard hitting nature of spoken word, an appearance as part of the St Patrick's Day Festival Young Blood concert at the National Concert Hall brought her to the attention of many, especially the Word Up Collective - whom she joined in 2018.
 Performances followed at the GPO, RTE Culture Night (at the request of Laureate na nÓg Sarah Crossan) Electric Picnic, Red Bull's Free Gaff, First Fortnight Festival and Glasdrum.

 Commissioned to write a new piece for RTE's A Woman's World programme marking the centenary of the female vote in Ireland, she performed 'Not Like The Other Girls' on Irish flagship TV programme The Late Late Show to huge acclaim, invited onto Ryan Turbridy's radio show the following week.
 She returned to the Late Late a month later for a second performance and in January will read the Democratic Programme at the Mansion House in Dublin as part of the 100th anniversary celebrations of the Dáil's first sitting.
-Natalya will make her UK debut at the London Irish Centre in February, followed by a multi-media headline show at the Sugar Club in Dublin in April as part of Music Town 2019.
+Natalya made her UK debut at the London Irish Centre in February, followed by a multi-media headline show at the Sugar Club in Dublin in April as part of Music Town 2019.
 Summer festival appearances include All Together Now, Knockanstockan, Body & Soul and Electric Picnic, where she will reprise More Than Words.

 BOOKINGS / MANAGEMENT: email@example.com